0x78654C/xTerminal/README.md

     pkill     -- Kills a running process by name or id.
                  Example1: pkill <process_name>
                  Example2: pkill -i <process_id>
-    clear     -- Cleares the console.
+    clear     -- Clears the console.
     cd        -- Sets the currnet directory. (cd .. for parent directory). odir      -- Open current directory or other directory path provided with Windows Explorer. ps        -- Opens Windows Powershell.
-It can use PowerShell comands:
+It can use PowerShell commands:
                  Example: ps <ps_command_>
     cmd       -- Opens Windows Command Prompt.
-It can use Command Prompt comands:
+It can use Command Prompt commands:
                  Example: ps <cmd_commmand>
     reboot    -- It force reboots the Windows OS. shutdown  -- It force shutdown the Windows OS.